Why should you opt for an MBA in Canada?

 Once you have shortlisted the universities, you need to check the individual deadlines of the universities so that you can prepare an application package accordingly.

-Your academic background and relevant records are considered to be one of the most important decisions making factors in securing admission for an MBA program in Canada.
-Most of the business schools require you to have a fairly good academic record.
+Your academic background and relevant records are considered to be one of the most critical decisions making factors in securing admission for an MBA program in Canada.
+Most of the business schools require you to have a reasonably good academic record.

 Most schools here in Canada require a GPA of at least 3.0 – 3.5 (Approximately 70% +) in the undergraduate degree.
 Each of the business school has its minimum requirement for its programs, that are flexible enough based on your profile.
 Almost all Canadian Business Schools require 16 years of undergraduate education.
 That is four years of education after high school. o

-A relevant bachelor’s degree from a recognised school that is equivalent to a Canadian bachelor’s degree.
+A relevant bachelor’s degree from a recognized school which is equivalent to a Canadian bachelor’s degree.
 Most of the business schools in Canada need a minimum GPA of 3.0 – 3.5 (More than 70%) for admission to a particular MBA program.

 Many of the universities in Canada have their marking and evaluation systems, which are regarded as different from many other international systems.
 It is advised to not to convert your marks in your country’s system of grading to the Canadian Grade Point Average system as the conversion may not be very much accurate.